Sealing Your Basement From Moisture: Affordable DIY Solutions

 Many basement leaks are a result of improper drainage conditions near the house.

-Take steps so that no water collects near your foundation.
+Take steps to prevent water from collecting near your foundation.
 Wherever possible, slope the soil away from the foundation so that any excess water drains away from the house.

 Gutter drain spouts should have extensions that direct the water away from the basement walls.
-The gutters must be kept clean to prevent them from filling up and overflowing near the foundation.
+You must keep the gutters clean to prevent them from filling up and overflowing near the foundation.
 (See Affordable Gutter Cleaning Options.)

 Certain landscaping features can also cause trouble.
 For example, brick or stone edging around flower beds near the foundation wall can prevent water from draining away.